zhang-hua/cortana-intelligence-interactive-voice-response-bot/Manual Deployment Guide/README.md

 <!-- Azure SQL Connection String, you can get it from portal.azure.com -->
 <add key="dbConnectionString" value="CHANGE_ME"/>
 ```

 -  To build your code, select Debug from Solution Configurations dropdown and select x64 for solution platforms dropdown.
+If you don't see x64 in the drop down, click on the Configuration Manager in solution platforms dropdown (next to the green start icon).
+In the Configuration Manager window click on the Active solution platform dropdown, select new and then add x64 as one of the solution platform.

 -  Click on the green start icon.